rpeszek/my-blogs/posts/2022-10-20-emirical-programming.md

 FP is definitely about controlling the first, it also can improve [the second](TODO).

 Let's focus on 2 cornerstones of scientific experiments: reproducibility and big sample sizes, and restrict out observations to automated testing.
 FP-ers will immediately notice two related concepts: _referential transparency_ and _property testing_ (e.g. QuickCheck).
 Haskell is sometimes called _the best imperative PL_[^best_imperative].
-I propose that FP is the best empirical programming method.
+I propose that _FP is the best empirical programming method_.
 Yeah, could I be a little biased, just a little.

 [^best_imperative]: "Haskell is the world’s finest imperative programming language" famous quote, probably originated in this paper [Simon Peyton Jones on Tackling the Awkward Squad](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/07/mark.pdf?from=https%3A%2F%2Fresearch.microsoft.com%2Fen-us%2Fum%2Fpeople%2Fsimonpj%2Fpapers%2Fmarktoberdorf%2Fmark.pdf)

+FP is considered very theoretical for a least 2 reasons, one is that FP actually considers formalism to be important (E.g. operational semantics, lambda calculus as intermediate language...), second is in how it is being presented[^practical] (theorists found their niche in FP).
+FP is a very much an outlier[^reynolds].

+[^practical]: TODO link

+[^reynolds]: link to paper if I can find it.

-CS and programming are often associated with mathematics and logic but I argue that programming is more empirical than deductive.
+CS and programming are often associated with mathematics and logic but I argue that programming is more empirical than deductive by design.
 I was surprised when I realized this.

 ## Pragmatists and theorists